edgedb/easy-edgedb/README.md

 Try it first with `expression on`.

-3. How would you make a function that shows all the places that a `Vampire` can enter and how many coffins they have?
+3. How would you make a function called `display_coffins` that pulls up all the `HasCoffins` types with more than 0 coffins?

 4.